pchaganti/px-seedbot/README.md

 # SeedBot: a self-evolving personal assistant

-A minimal extensible harness that turns [Codex](https://openai.com/codex/) into a personal assistant.
+A bootstrapper to turns [Codex](https://openai.com/codex/) into a personal assistant.

 SeedBot starts with only two abilities: **coding** and **terminal input**.
 From there, it can build new capabilities upon requests.